 David Brule, Nolumbeka Project president, is of Narragansett and Nehantic descent.
 He is the coordinator of theNational Park Service Battlefield Protection Program whose goal is to identify the likely locations of the King Phillip’s War (1675-76) Peskeompskut (Turners Falls) Battlefield and associated sites, including the Native American community Peskeompskut-Wissatinnewag.
 This is in partnership with an archaeologist, town historic commissions, and members of several New England tribes.

-Diane Dix, Treasurer, is a founding member of the Nolumbeka Project.
-For almost 40 years she has been researching and discovering aspects of the Native American culture of New England not taught through traditional education.
-She collaborated in all aspects of research of “Manitou: The Sacred Landscape of New England’s Native Civilization”.
-She is a journalist and an organizer and outreach coordinator of the Nolumbeka Project events.
+Diane Dix is a founding member of the Nolumbeka Project.
+For over 40 years she has been researching and discovering aspects of the Native American culture of New England not taught through traditional education.
+She collaborated in all aspects of research of “Manitou: The Sacred Landscape of New England’s Native Civilization” (1989).
+She is a journalist, organizer and outreach coordinator of the Nolumbeka Project events.

 Howard Clark, former Nolumbeka Project Clerk, continues his work as the primary researcher/anthropologist for the Nolumbeka Project.
 He has Cherokee roots.
 His extensive research into the Native history of this area revealed the prime importance of Great Falls as a gathering place for many Northeastern tribes during the fish runs.
 The Great Falls Massacre on May 19, 1676 was a turning point in the King Philip’s War.
 Clark was instrumental in securing protection for Wissatinnewag, and was a signer of the Reconciliation Agreement between the Town of Turners Falls and the Narragansett tribe at Unity Park on May 19, 2004.